 The performance-related compensation of Supervisory Board members is possibly not fully oriented toward sustainable growth of the enterprise.
 As recommended by the Code, members of the Supervisory Board of United Internet AG receive both fixed and performance-based compensation.
 The performance-based compensation is connected with exceeding a threshold in terms of consolidated earnings per share in the fiscal year - fully in line with the Code until June 15, 2012.
-For the 2013 and following fiscal years, part of the variable compensation is measured in terms of the change in consolidated earnings per share in the status three years previously.
+For the 2013 and following fiscal years, part of the variable compensation is measured in terms of the change in consolidated earnings per share in the given fiscal year compared with the status three years previously.